Marco-Aguiar/zurich_backend_project/README.md

 ### ⚙️ Setup and Run Locally (using Docker Compose)

-To get BookFlow up and running on your local machine using Docker Compose, follow these steps:
+To get BookReader up and running on your local machine using Docker Compose, follow these steps:

 **Prerequisites:**